[functional][y] Handle console messages covering ncurses dialogs (was: Remove "console=tty" boot option for installed system)

 EDIT: Ok, I was wrong.
 The above does not trigger any messages so "quiet" is enough.
 Let's check btrfs info messages.

-#11 Updated by okurz over 2 years ago
+#11 Updated by okurz about 3 years ago

 - Subject changed from Remove "console=tty" boot option for installed system to Handle console messages covering ncurses dialogs (was: Remove "console=tty" boot option for installed system)